 CeFiG is established by five researchers affiliated with the Central European University, the University of California at Berkley and the Institute of Economics, Hungarian Academy of Sciences.
 The center is open to new members.

-We are looking for a full time and a part time (PhD student) research assistant for its ongoing projects.
-We are looking for someone who is interested in empirical research in international trade as well as industrial organizations or economic geography.
-Basic knowledge of Stata is required.
+We are looking for a full time and postdoc/junior researcher interested in empirical research in international trade as well as industrial organizations.

 CEFIG Working Papers have been published in the American Economic Review, International Economic Review, Journal of International Economics, International Economic Review, Canadian Journal of Economics, Regional Science and Urban Economics, Economic Systems and more.